Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Introduction

 Despite an explosion of new applications of language models (LMs), a core question about LMs as text generators has not been fully answered: \emph{how novel is the text they generate compared to their training corpus?} This question has both scientific value and practical relevance for LM deployment.
 From a scientific perspective, language understanding is often theorized as hinging on compositionality, meaning that an infinite range of meanings can be expressed by combining a small set of words or morphemes.
 If LMs were largely copying sentences or spans they had seen before, this would suggest they cannot compositionally generate new sentences like humans can.
 From a societal perspective, the novelty of LM-generated text may also be relevant to legal questions of whether copyrighted materials can be used in LM pretraining data.
 For instance, a lawsuit between the New York Times and OpenAI (ongoing at the time of writing) hinges on the legal ambiguity of whether including copyrighted material in training data is allowed under fair use \citep{fair-use-blog-2024}.
 Scientific evaluation of copying behavior in LMs may help guide the resolution of such questions.

-In past work, \citet{mccoy2021language} evaluated the novelty of more typical text generated by sampling from small LMs, finding that small $n$-grams in LM-generated text are less novel than in validation text, though larger $n$-grams are more novel.
-However, \citet{mccoy2021language}'s LMs were trained on WebText \citep[40 GB;][]{gpt2}, which is 3\% of the size of the Pile \citep[1254 GB;][]{gao2020pile}.
+In past work, \citet{mccoy2021language} evaluated the novelty of text generated by sampling from small LMs, finding that small $n$-grams in LM-generated text are less novel than in validation text, though larger $n$-grams are more novel.
+However, \citet{mccoy2021language}'s LMs were trained on WebText \citep[40 GB;][]{gpt2}, which is 3\% of the size of the Pile \citep[1254 GB;][]{gao2020pile}, which is more representative of recent pretraining datasets.
 Thus, it is unclear how their conclusions would transfer to larger-scale, modern LMs.